-James is Professor of Economics at the University of Manchester and Deputy Research Director at the IFS.
+James is Professor of Economics at the University of Manchester, Deputy Research Director at IFS and Co-Director of the Centre for the Microeconomic Analysis of Public Policy (CPP).
 His research focuses on empirical modelling of individual economic behaviour over the life-cycle, with particular focus on consumption and spending patterns, saving and asset accumulation, housing dynamics, and retirement and pension choices.
 Recent work has also begun to look at broader issues in the economics of ageing, such as health, physical and cognitive functioning and their association with labour market and broader socioeconomic status; the dynamics of work disability; the nature of expectations of retirement, health and longevity.

 English Longitudinal Study of Aging (ELSA).
 In: Nancy A Pachana (ed.).
 Encyclopedia of Geropsychology.
 Springer, Singapore.

 | Book Chapters

 The English Longitudinal Study of Ageing (ELSA) is a multidisciplinary panel study that collects a comprehensive array of measures on a representative sample of men and woman aged 50 and over who are living in England.
 Repeated measures covering health, economics, psychology, lifestyle and social connections are collected from the same individuals over time, allowing researchers to study the dynamics of the ageing process.